Contrarian Corpus

 Primary demands

-• Replace Vivendi-controlled directors with independent directors representing all shareholders
+• Replace Vivendi-aligned directors with independent directors representing all shareholders

-• Support CEO Amos Genish and management's 2018-20 Business Plan with an independent board
+• Retain CEO Amos Genish and support the 2018-20 Business Plan

-• Pursue legal separation of NetCo and evaluate sale of minority stake to unlock value
+• Pursue legal separation of NetCo and evaluate a minority stake sale

 • Convert savings shares to ordinary shares for governance and EPS accretion

-• Sell stake in Sparkle to unlock additional shareholder value
+• Sell stake in Sparkle to unlock additional value

 KPIs cited